ShivamShrirao/dnn_from_scratch/README.md

 Convolutional Neural Network module made from scratch.
 Implemented on cifar and mnist dataset for test.
-Just a small module for I made to learn deep working and backpropogation of CNNs.
+Just a small module I made to learn deep working and backpropogation of CNNs.
 Deriving and making it gave alot of insight to how it all works.

 ## Usage